AayushChhabra42/OpenSearch/README.md

 ## Setup

--Clone the repo
+- Clone the repo
--Create a dot env file setting OPENSEARCH_INITIAL_ADMIN_PASSWORD to your initial password.
+- Create a dot env file setting OPENSEARCH_INITIAL_ADMIN_PASSWORD to your initial password.
--Run docker-compose up -d to orchastrate the opensearch setup -Explore exp.ipynb to check the usage and implementation of Search
+- Run docker-compose up -d to orchastrate the opensearch setup
+- Explore exp.ipynb to check the usage and implementation of Search

 ## How It Works